quantmind/pulsar/README.rst

-Pulsar project started as a fork of gunicorn_ (from where the arbiter idea) and has been developed using ideas from nodejs_ (api design), Twisted_ (the deferred implementation), tornado_ web server (the initial event-loop implementation), celery_ (the task queue application) and many other open-source efforts.
+Pulsar project started as a fork of gunicorn_ (from where the arbiter idea) and has been developed using ideas from nodejs_ (api design), Twisted_ (the deferred implementation), tornado_ web server (the initial event-loop implementation), celery_ (the task queue application) and, since version 0.5, tulip_ and PEP-3156_.
-In addition it uses several snippets of code from around the open-source community, in particular:
+In addition, pulsar uses several snippet of code from around the open-source community, in particular:

-* An HTTP Parser originally written by benoitc_.
+* A python HTTP Parser originally written by benoitc_.
 * A ``url`` Rule class originally from werkzeug_.

 .. _contributing: